nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 740
 00:45:53,643 --> 00:45:59,046
-[SPEAKER_01]: And then we've got weekly meetings with the team leads
+[SPEAKER_01]: And then we've got weekly meetings with the team leads at

 741
 00:45:59,026 --> 00:46:03,197